robric/cilium-testings/README.md

 By default, pod to pod traffic is overlay (VXLAN) with port 8472.
 This is NOT the IANA VXLAN 4789 port, but the default kernel port for VXLAN.
 This port is registered as Overlay Transport Virtualization (OVT).

-Run an alpine pod in a dedicated terminal for testings.
+Run an alpine pod in a dedicated terminal for testings and launch pings to another pod

 ```
 k run -it --rm --restart=Never --image=alpine alpine -- /bin/ash
 ```
 So you get an alpine pod from which you can issue inter-node pings.
 From the below capture, we see that the alpine pod runs on worker-1.
-So we will ping the nginx pod with IP address 10.0.1.199 on node worker-1.
+So we will ping the nginx pod with IP address 10.0.2.174 on node worker-2 and get soe tcpdump trace to start with.

 ```console
 ubuntu@ubuntu-k8smaster:~$ k get pods -o wide